-The Cassini magnetometer (MAG) instrument consists of a fluxgate (FGM) and a vector helium (VHM) magnetometer mounted halfway and at the end of the spacecraft 11-meter boom.
+The Cassini magnetometer (MAG) instrument consisted of a fluxgate (FGM) and a vector helium (VHM) magnetometer mounted halfway and at the end of the spacecraft 11-meter boom.
 Both sensors provided in situ measurements of the three components of the ambient magnetic field with a maximum temporal resolution of 32 and 2 Hz, respectively.
 FGM and VHM measurements were also used to measure the spacecraft's static and dynamic magnetic fields in order to obtain clean ambient field measurements.
-VHM data has been unavailable from day 2005-321 due to a failure in the sensor.
+There is no VHM data from day 2005-321 onward due to a failure in the sensor.

 Cassini MAG measurements have confirmed that Titan's own magnetic field, if any, is not sufficiently strong to generate an intrinsic magnetosphere.
 As a result, Titan's plasma environment will directly interact with its atmosphere with photoionization, charge exchange and electron impact ionization acting as catalysts of that interaction.
-In induced magnetospheres such as Titan's the knowledge of the orientation and strength of the background magnetic field the moon sits in is essential to infer the morphology of Titan's induced magnetosphere and the processes of transfer of energy and momentum responsible for the loss of the moon's atmosphere to space.
+In induced magnetospheres such as Titan's, the knowledge of the orientation and strength of the background magnetic field in which the moon sits is essential to infer the morphology of Titan's induced magnetosphere and the processes of transfer of energy and momentum responsible for the loss of the moon's atmosphere to space.

 Because of Titan's location in the confines of Saturn's flapping, rotating magnetospheric disk, the moon is exposed to a magnetic field which varies on different temporal and spatial scales.
-The characterization of these variabilities allows not only to identify traces of an intrinsic field, but also to assess whether the moon generates an induced magnetic field linked to a global, conducting ocean beneath its surface.
-In this way, MAG is an invaluable tool to diagnose Titan's interior.
+The characterization of these variabilities allows us not only to identify traces of an intrinsic field, but also to assess whether the moon generates an induced magnetic field linked to a global, conducting ocean beneath its surface.
+In this way, MAG is an invaluable tool to help diagnose the nature of Titan's interior.

-MIMI - Interaction of the local plasma environment with Titan's upper atmosphere
+MIMI: Studying the Interaction of the Local Plasma Environment with Titan's upper Atmosphere and Ionosphere.

-The MIMI instrument goals at Titan are primarily focused on the interaction of the local plasma environment with Titan's upper atmosphere and ionosphere.
-The atmosphere and ionosphere themselves lie below the energy range of sensitivity for the three MIMI sensors (LEMMS, CHEMS, and INCA), but these sensors are well suited to measure the energetic particle (ion and electron) environment, and therefore the energy input into the Titan atmosphere and ionosphere.
-LEMMS measures the energetic ions and electrons that penetrate the Titan atmosphere and ionosphere, CHEMS measures the ion populations, their composition and charge state, and INCA images the global interaction of the ion environment with Titan, showing locations of particularly intense energetic ion entry down to the Titan exobase.
-Because INCA is an imager, its best opportunities occurred for approaches and departures for which the co-aligned ORS instruments pointed toward Titan, although at closest approach the Radar/INMS spacecraft attitude was also useful for INCA imaging.
+The goals of the MIMI instrument at Titan primarily focused on studying the interaction of the local plasma environment with Titan's upper atmosphere and ionosphere.
+The atmosphere and ionosphere themselves lie below the energy range of sensitivity for the three MIMI sensors (Low-Energy Magnetospheric Measurement System (LEMMS), Charge-Energy-Mass Spectrometer (CHEMS), and Ion and Neutral Camera (INCA)), but these sensors were well suited to measure the energetic particle (ion and electron) environment, and therefore the energy input into the Titan atmosphere and ionosphere.
+LEMMS measured the energetic ions and electrons that penetrate the Titan atmosphere and ionosphere; CHEMS measured the ion populations, their composition, and charge state; and INCA imaged the global interaction of the ion environment with Titan, showing locations of particularly intense energetic ion entry down to the Titan exobase.
+Because INCA was an imager, its best opportunities occurred during approaches and departures when the co-aligned ORS instruments pointed toward Titan, although at closest approach the spacecraft attitude used by the Radar and INMS instruments in tandem was also useful for INCA imaging.
 Of all the Titan encounters, almost all were inside the Saturn bowshock, with the noteable exception of T96 which occurred in the upstream solar wind during a compression that pushed the Saturn magnetopause and bowshock planetward of both Cassini and Titan.